Skip to content

 Tarfessock — common questions

 Tarfessock is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 13km with 571m of ascent and takes most walkers 3-6 hours.
-Terrain: Long forest road approach, then heather and bog before short heath on the ridge.
+Underfoot: Long forest road approach, then heather and bog before short heath on the ridge.

 Where do I park for Tarfessock?